JohnPaulHarold/crt/README.md

 Generates the API documentation and then opens it in your default web browser.

+### Environment Variables

+The project uses a `.env` file for environment-specific configuration.
+To get started, copy the `.env.example` file to a new file named `.env` in the project root:

+`cp .env.example .env`

+This file is ignored by Git and can be customized for your local setup.
+Currently, the following variables are supported:

+- `PORT`: Sets the port for the `example` application's development server.
+Defaults to `3000`.

 `npm run lint:js`

 Runs ESLint on all packages.